 - The prize is for the best paper on a public policy topic written by a student, and it is awarded at the conference.
 The award is for the written paper, which will be judged according to its clarity of presentation and communication, its critical application of economics to a topic in public policy, and the appropriate selection of empirical and theoretical tools for addressing the policy question at hand.

 - Entry to the Seamus Hogan Research Prize is open to persons who at the time of the conference are either enrolled in tertiary study in New Zealand or have completed a tertiary degree in New Zealand in the preceding 12 months.
 Applicants should be emerging/early career researchers.
 The prize is not intended for mature analysts who have returned to tertiary study.
 There is no residence requirement.

 - Entrants must be able to attend and present their paper at the NZAE Conference.
 The presentation may be either an Oral Presentation or Poster Presentation.

 - Entrants must comply with Conference Registration deadlines as detailed on the conference website.

 - Co-authored papers are allowed, and the other authors need not meet the eligibility criteria for the award.
 However, the entrant should have made a substantial contribution to the research and his/her contribution should be identified on the title page (as an approximate percentage).

 - Authors must comply with all deadlines for submission of Abstracts and Full Papers as detailed on the conference website.
 Full Papers for the Seamus Hogan Prize may be due before the Conference, to allow sufficient time for judging.

-When registering for the conference, please be sure to indicate that you wish to enter the Seamus Hogan Research Prize.
+When registering at the conference website, please be sure to indicate that you wish to enter the Seamus Hogan Research Prize.